Blog

 Typical Multipliers:

-• Senior Cat (11+ Years): Varies wildly.
-Some seniors need fewer calories due to inactivity; others need more calories (RER x 1.4 or 1.6) because their digestive efficiency drops dramatically, and they struggle to absorb nutrients.
+- Senior Cat (11+ Years): Varies.
+Some seniors need fewer calories due to inactivity; others need more (RER x 1.4 or 1.6) because their digestive efficiency declines and they absorb nutrients less well.

 A Practical Example